AR1Ablock/Webbased_Animated_Colorful_Notepad_App/README.md

 ## Features

 - **Create and Manage Notes:**
-  - Create notes with a title, description, and file attachments.
+  - Create notes with a title, description, file attachments and audio, video recording.
   - Edit existing notes to modify titles, descriptions, and attachments.
   - Delete notes as needed.